University of Georgia: Undergraduate admissions

 The university considers many factors in admissions decisions: high school grades, particularly the rigor of high school study—a student's studying in a school's "advanced" or "most difficult" curriculum, taking of advanced placement, College Board Advanced Placement, International Baccalaureate, early college enrollment and other rigorous classes; scores on standardized tests (SAT or ACT); academic and personal achievements; extracurricular activities; the mandatory school counselor evaluation letter as well academic letters of recommendation from teachers; the student's personal statement.
 University admissions are need-blind for domestic applicants.

 As a state university, UGA automatically admits applicants that graduate first or second in their class at an SACS-accredited high school in Georgia.
 For others who go through the traditional application process, based on the report of the U.S. Department of Education National Center for Education Statistics, UGA is considered to have "Very High" undergraduate admissions standards with "High" applicant completion.
 The Princeton Review gives the university an "Admissions Selectivity Rating" of 96 out of 99.
 The ACT Assessment Student Report places UGA student admissions in the "highly selective" category, the highest category.
 In the 2020–2021 academic year, 69 freshman students were National Merit Scholars.

 In 2023, the university received 43,416 applications.
 It extended offers of admission to 16,729 applicants, or 37.2%.
 6,150 accepted students chose to enroll at the university, a yield rate of 38.1%.
 Of the 70% of incoming students in 2023 who submitted SAT scores, the interquartile range was 1230–1410 with an average of 1320; of the 47% of incoming students in 2023 who submitted ACT scores, the interquartile range was 27–32 with an average of 29.
 Of all matriculating students, the average high school GPA was 4.14.
 The average enrolled student had completed an average of ten Advanced Placement, International Baccalaureate, or college duel-enrollment courses in high school.

 For the class beginning in fall 2025, the university received nearly 48,000 applications.
-It extended offers of admission to over 15,800 applicants, or 32.9%.
-Of admitted students, the middle 50% had a core GPA between 4.08-4.35, SAT scores between 1,300-1,470 and ACT scores between 30-34, while taking 8-14 AP, IB or dual enrollment courses.
+It extended offers of admission to 15,800 applicants, or 32.9%.
+Of admitted students, the middle 50% had a core GPA between 4.08-4.35, SAT scores between 1,300-1,470 and ACT scores between 30-34, while taking 8-14 AP, IB, or dual enrollment courses.
 The accepted students cumulatively occupied more than 16,500 volunteering roles and over 23,000 leadership roles.

-Incoming students include those from every state and 57 countries around the world.
+Incoming students include those from every state and Washington, D.C. and 57 countries around the world.
 Among admitted students in the class of 2024, 20% were out-of-state, and the top three states other than Georgia were California, Florida, and Maryland.